Ketama, the cradle of the best hash in the world

 As well as I told you before, only in Amsterdam there are around 200 coffeeshops and many are worth visiting, not only for their products or decoration, also for the particularity and history of each one of them and because touring them, you will also discover part of the history of cannabis in the capital of the Netherlands.

 For this reason, I recommend that you do the cultural visit about marijuana, a tour of the best establishments and streets of the city, which will not leave you indifferent.
-To do it, just enter this address and choose from the different tours that you are offered.

 What are you going to get with it?
 Get to know by yourself the history of the coffeeshop in Amsterdam, its rules, curiosities, another anecdote you will love, as well as try, free, some of the best “sweets” in the city.
 Take a look and tell us!